dhutapratama/docs/requests.md

     $name = $request->name;

-When using dynamic properties, Laravel will first look for the parameter's value in the request payload.
-If it is not present, Laravel will search for the field in the matched route's parameters.
+When using dynamic properties, Lets will first look for the parameter's value in the request payload.
+If it is not present, Lets will search for the field in the matched route's parameters.

 <a name="retrieving-a-portion-of-the-input-data"></a>
 #### Retrieving A Portion Of The Input Data